Do not brag over what is not yet done.

 By Sam Yang - Get similar updates here

-One Action Is worth More than a Thousand Thoughts
+One Action Is Worth More than a Thousand Thoughts

 Our Inner Script

-Why didn't I tell someone I loved them?
-"I thought about it."
+Why didn't I tell dad I loved him before he passed?

 Why didn't I travel like I had always planned to?
-"I thought about it."

 Why didn't I finish school?
-"I thought about it."

-Why didn't I take control of my health?
-"I thought about it."
+Why didn't I take better care of myself?